-We are dedicated to achieving climate justice.
+We are dedicated to work based on the principles of climate justice.

 Climate change is a symptom of an extractive economy.
-For hundreds of years, both people and resources have been extracted for the benefit of landowners and the ‘haves’.
+For hundreds of years, both people and resources have been extracted for the benefit of the ‘haves’.
 We see the results of this extraction with the growing inequality between the richest of the rich and the rest of us, and with increasingly polluted backyards.
 Climate change is the most recent byproduct of this system.
 Moreover, climate change is furthering that exploitation by impacting the hardest hit by the extractive economy.
-Fighting climate change is not a simple issue of molecules of carbon dioxide in the atmosphere – it is about moving away from a fossil-fuel powered economy in a way that puts those most impacted at the forefront of of our movement and gives the management of our energy system to local communities.
+Fighting climate change is not a simple issue of molecules of carbon dioxide in the atmosphere – it is about moving away from a fossil-fuel powered economy in a way that puts those most impacted at the forefront of of our movement and ensures the management of our energy system is done by local communities.

 From Peaceful Uprising

 –”Climate Justice is working at the intersections of environmental degradation and the racial, social, and economic inequities it perpetuates”